Menu

 Publications

-Lion print
+Lion Print

-LION PRINT 2021
+LION PRINT 2024

-Hampton Sports Chronicle (HSC) is a magazine written, edited and designed by the boys, which is published annually during the summer term.
+Hampton Sports Chronicle (HSC) is a magazine written, edited and designed by the pupils, which is published annually during the summer term.
 Articles focus on all aspects of Hampton School sports, including match reports, profiles and interviews, featuring current and former pupils.
 Aspiring journalists meet one lunchtime each week to discuss the progress of the magazine.

-HAMPTON SPORTS CHRONICLE 2021
+HAMPTON SPORTS CHRONICLE 2024

 In recent years, HSC has moved online with a digital platform that complements the printed version of the magazine.
 Budding sports journalists are able to post match reports, interviews and features on Hampton sports throughout the year.
 The HSC website can be accessed here.